GStreamer/gstreamer/markdown/plugin-development/advanced/allocation.md

 [...]

 ```

-The configuration of the bufferpool is maintained in a generic
+The configuration of a `GstBufferPool` is maintained in a generic
 `GstStructure` that can be obtained with `gst_buffer_pool_get_config()`.
 Convenience methods exist to get and set the configuration options in
 this structure.
 After updating the structure, it is set as the current
-configuration in the bufferpool again with
+configuration in the `GstBufferPool` again with
 `gst_buffer_pool_set_config()`.

-The following options can be configured on a bufferpool:
+The following options can be configured on a `GstBufferPool`:

   - The caps of the buffers to allocate.